 Community Engagement Resources available for check out in Faculty Office Building, Room 228!

 Writing Partnerships: Service-Learning in Composition

 By Thomas Dean (Author) 2000

-This book constitutes the first comprehensive overview of service-learning in composition studies and should be of particular interest to educators at the high school through university levels who want to combine writing instruction with community action.
-In the book college-level case studies are woven into discussions of how service-learning relates not only to first-year, upper division, and technical writing courses, but also to critical pedagogy, writing across the curriculum, ethics, and literacy.
+This book contains the first comprehensive overview of service learning in composition studies and should be of particular interest to educators at the high school through university levels who want to combine writing instruction with community action.
+In the book college-level case studies are woven into discussions of how service learning relates not only to first-year, upper division, and technical writing courses, but also to critical pedagogy, writing across the curriculum, ethics, and literacy.

 Building Partnerships for Service Learning 1st Edition